eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_adoption-view.md

 ### Usage Policies

 Use case specific credentials exist and will be mandatory.
 Their documentation will be available after SSI release.
-A Behavior Twin "Use Case Framework" which covers the business process of the app will be available after SSI release.
-This Framework document can be referenced in the usage policies, and therefore limit Data & Service access to Behavior Twin participants.
+A Behaviour Twin "Use Case Framework" which covers the business process of the app will be available after SSI release.
+This Framework document can be referenced in the usage policies, and therefore limit Data & Service access to Behaviour Twin participants.

 <!-- !Mandatory! -->
 <!-- ## Semantic Models & Standards -->